Systems vs Goals: Why Habit Systems Beat Targets Every Time

 Stop measuring success by whether you hit your targets.
 Start measuring success by whether your systems are running.

 Did the trigger fire?
 Did you execute the default action?
 Did you track it?
 Did you review it?
 If yes: your system is working, and outcomes will follow.
 If no: audit the system, not yourself.
+Our practical habit-building guide walks through setting up that machine step by step.

 Goals fail because they depend on motivation staying constant.
 Systems succeed because they don't require motivation at all - just a well-designed environment and a commitment to running the process.